mtlynch/resticpy/docs/index.md

 * `exclude_files`: A list of files containing exclude lists
 * `tags`: A list of tags for the new snapshot
 * `dry_run`: Set to `True` to perform just a dry run of the backup
-* `host`: Set the hostname for the snapshot manually.
-To prevent an expensive rescan use the "parent" flag
+* `host`: Set the hostname for the snapshot manually

 ### Returns